Computer eye strain: 10 steps for relief

-LCD screens are easier on the eyes and usually have an anti-reflective surface.
 Old-fashioned CRT screens can cause a noticeable "flicker" of images, which is a major cause of computer eye strain.
 Even if this flicker is imperceptible, it still can contribute to eye strain and fatigue during computer work.

 Complications due to flicker are even more likely if the refresh rate of the monitor is less than 75 hertz (Hz).
 If you must use a CRT at work, adjust the display settings to the highest possible refresh rate.